ele-ben/functions-experiments/ReadMe.md

-## Python functions to pseudorandomize order of elements in sequences of various length
+## Python functions to pseudo-randomize order of elements in sequences of various length

 by Elena Benini, elena.benini@psych.rwth-aachen.de